Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 ![Architecture diagram for AKS on Azure Stack HCI in Azure](/eval/media/nested_virt_arch_ga.png "Architecture diagram for AKS on Azure Stack HCI in Azure")

-You've already deployed the outer box , which represents the Azure Resource Group.
+You've already deployed the outer box, which represents the Azure Resource Group.
 Inside here, you've deployed the virtual machine itself, and accompaying network adapter, storage and so on.
 You've also completed some host configuration

 In this section, you'll first install and configure the Windows Admin Center.
 You'll use this to deploy the management cluster, also known as a management cluster.
 This provides the the core orchestration mechanism and interface for deploying and managing one or more target clusters, which are shown on the right of the diagram.
 These target, or workload clusters contain worker nodes and are where application workloads run.
 These are managed by a management cluster.
 If you're interested in learning more about the building blocks of the Kubernetes infrastructure, you can [read more here](https://docs.microsoft.com/en-us/azure-stack/aks-hci/kubernetes-concepts "Kubernetes core concepts for Azure Kubernetes Service on Azure Stack HCI").